CovertLab/wcEcoli/docs/create-pyenv.md

 **Prerequisites:** Install the software tools as described in [dev-tools](dev-tools.md).
 That page covers installing pyenv and pyenv-virtualenv, initializing them in your shell profile, installing a C compiler, and more.

-**NOTE**: While it is possible to create a virtual environment with `virtualenv` or `venv` in place of `pyenv`, be sure to save the environment *outside* the `wcEcoli/` directory.
+**NOTE**: While it is possible to create a virtual environment with `virtualenv` or `venv` in place of `pyenv`, be sure to put the environment *outside* the `wcEcoli/` directory.
 Otherwise `make clean` will break it!

 **Sherlock:** Sherlock is the Stanford scientific computing cluster.
 Outside the Covert lab, just skip our Sherlock notes.
 Inside the lab, look in `$PI_HOME/downloads/` and `$PI_HOME/installation_notes/` for downloaded software packages and notes on recompiling them as needed to install new packages, new libraries, and new Python releases for the team.

+**See Issue #931.** There are several degrees of freedom for installing OpenBLAS, numpy, and scipy which change the computed results.
+We do not know how to set up environments to get consistent results across platforms.
+The simplest and fastest setup is to install numpy and scipy from binary "wheels" with their embedded copies of OpenBLAS.
+Still, there's a case for compiling OpenBLAS from source code and linking numpy and scipy to it, as `cloud/docker/runtime/Dockerfile` does for building the wcm-runtime Docker Image.

-## Install native packages
+## Install native libraries

-1. Use your package manager to install the needed packages [see the `requirements.txt` file for the latest list].
+1. Use your package manager to install the needed libraries
+\[see the `requirements.txt` file for the latest list] or compile them from source.

    Theano will use the `openblas` library installed in this step.
    You can optionally install numpy and scipy to also use it.